-One of the best ways to explain the costs to you is to first explain the various models.
-CCRC’s independent housing is the first step in a spectrum of housing options.
-These different models include independent living, assisted living, and skilled nursing care.
-Most Life Plan Communities are designed for those who are able to live independently when they move in but want the security of knowing changing needs can be met as they age, without having to relocate.
+Most Continuing Care Retirement Communities are designed for those who are able to live independently when they move in, but also want the security of knowing changing needs can be met as they age, without having to relocate.

 CONSIDER YOUR CURRENT COSTS

-Residents pay a fee to stay at a Life Plan community, but it may not be as costly as you think.
+Residents pay a fee to stay at a Continuing Care Retirement Community, but it may not be as costly as you think.
 Consider how much you’re currently spending living at your home now.
-Think of ALL of your expenses – such as a mortgage payment or the monthly cost of utilities.
-You’re spending money to buy your day-to-day essentials, from the groceries you consume to the appliances you utilize.
-Owning your home also means you’re in charge should anything need fixing or replacing – dishwasher or refrigerator repairs or replacements are very costly.
-Outside your home, you may pay for yard care, landscaping, or even snow removal.
-And aside from the price of the aforementioned is the biggest cost of all: the valuable time you’re spending on upkeep.
-The many monthly expenses you’re dealing with add up over time, but in a CCRC, they’re included in the price.
-There are also regular fees you have currently that you won’t have to pay when living in a senior living community.
-Costs such as property insurance and property tax will either drastically decrease or disappear completely.
-Depending on location, you may even choose to live in a community without a vehicle if all you need is in close proximity, forfeiting those expenses as well.
+Think of ALL your expenses – such as a mortgage payment, utilities, and home maintenance.
+Owning your home also means you’re on the hook should anything need fixing or replacing.
+Outside of your home, you may pay for yard care, landscaping, or even snow removal.
+On top of all of that is the biggest cost of all: the valuable time and energy you’re spending on upkeep.
+The many monthly expenses you’re dealing with add up over time, but in a CCRC they’re included in the monthly fee.

 SENIOR LIVING COST MODELS

-So what types of costs are we talking about?
-Depending on what Life Plan community you choose, you may pay a one-time entry fee.
+So, what types of costs are we talking about?
+Depending on what Continuing Care community you choose, you may pay a one-time entry fee.
 After paying the entry fee, members are then responsible for a fixed monthly fee for their membership.
-Hearing these costs may make living in a CCRC sound more expensive than staying home, however, many find that their monthly expenses have gone down since moving to a CCRC.
+Hearing these costs may make living in a CCRC sound more expensive than staying home – however, many find that their monthly expenses and cost of living go down after moving to a CCRC.

 GET SPECIFIC ABOUT YOUR COSTS